R. B. Gautier Jr.

 Redmond Bunn 'R.B.'
-Gautier Jr. (born April 3, 1909) was an American lawyer and politician who served as a Florida state representative and senator.
+Gautier Jr. (April 3, 1909 – 1989) was an American lawyer and politician who served as a Florida state representative and senator.

 Gautier Jr was born to City of Miami judge and later mayor, R.B.
 Gautier and Ida F Miller Gautier.
-The Gautiers were South Florida pioneers, moving to Miami shortly after its incorporation.
+The Gautiers were South Florida pioneers, moving to Miami shortly before its incorporation.

 Gautier attended Miami High School, Riverside Military Academy and Washington and Lee University.

 He was elected to serve in the Florida House of Representatives from 1943 to 1945.
 He gave up his seat to take a commission as a Navy officer in WWII but regained his seat after the war.